juniormbe/cloudmc-standard-kb/en/cloudstack-compute-service/install-and-config-cloudmonkey.md

 Apache CloudMonkey is a Command Line Interface written in Python to interact with Apache CloudStack APIs.

 This tool is useful to automate Virtual infrastructure in CloudStack or to manage it thru the CLI.
-Apache CloudMonkey can be installed on various Operating System such as Linux and macOS, it only requires Python 2.7+ to be installed.
+Apache CloudMonkey can be installed on various operating systems such as Linux and macOS, it only requires Python 2.7+ to be installed.

 ### Installation and Configuration